Back to work

 locc.it

-A web app for sharing one-time secrets: the sender encrypts in the browser with a generated passcode, the server stores only the ciphertext on a deadline, and a recipient with the passcode opens the link exactly once before it's deleted.
+A zero-knowledge one-time secret sharing tool.
+The sender encrypts in the browser with a generated passcode, the server stores only the ciphertext on a deadline, and the recipient decrypts in their own browser before the record is deleted.
+The passcode never touches the server.

 Role